deepgram/deepgram-fern-config/README.md

 ### Preview URLs

-To generate a shareable but un-indexed staging link, you can run the following command
+To generate a shareable but un-indexed staging link, you can run the following command:

 ```shell
 fern generate --docs --preview